JetBrains/intellij-sdk-docs/topics/reference_guide/text_selection.md

 This EP has two methods that need to be implemented:

 1. `canSelect(PsiElement)` is called on each PSI element, starting from the element at the cursor and walking up each of its parents.
-   By returning `true` for a particular element, you can indicate that further text-ranges should be included for the PSI element.
+   Return `true` for a particular element to indicate that further text-ranges should be included for the PSI element.
 2. `select(PsiElement, CharSequence, int, Editor)` returns the text-ranges within the PSI element of interest are calculated and returned.

 ### Example Use-Case